Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 *Lost Workday Accident Frequency Rate = number of people involved in an accident resulting in lost workdays / total actual working hours × 1 million hours

-ESG DataRefer to page 3 "Occupational Health and Safety."
+ESG DataRefer to p.
+3 "Occupational Health and Safety."

 Patrols to ensure against heatstroke and injuries from hazardous substances